visgl/deck.gl/docs/api-reference/layers/line-layer.md

 # LineLayer

-The Line Layer renders flat lines joining pairs of source and target points, specified as latitude/longitude coordinates.
+The `LineLayer` renders straight lines joining pairs of source and target coordinates.

 ```js
 import DeckGL from '@deck.gl/react';